keithj2780/svelte-CRUD-Table/README.md

 - only a portion of the rows in the array can be displayed.
 This facilitates pagination by the parent.
 - configurable text alignment for each column - left, center, right
 - data is updated as soon as it is edited
+- CRUD is optional.
+This can be used simply to Display an array of objects

 ## Not implemented

+In the interests of *no bloat*, several things are not implemented -

 - Row sorting
 - Hiding of columns by user